 Total the remaining NOL (Col. 6) and enter in the space at the bottom of the worksheet for "NOL Carry forward Available to Current Year".
 Then insert "Current Year Income / (Loss)" in the space provided and compute the "NOL Carry forward Available to Next Year" in the last space.
-Form IT-552 must be used for carry back loss.

 Create photocopies as needed.